How To Stop Eating Sugar Once and For All

-Even if you gave up sugar cold turkey, you can often bring it back into your life without backtracking, says Marinaccio.
+Even if you gave up added sugar cold turkey, you can often bring it back into your life without backtracking, says Marinaccio.
 When you feel ready, treat yourself to a really good cookie, a slice of your favorite cake, or a donut; eat it slowly and observe how you feel.

 She says that some of her clients find that sweets have completely lost their power — and their appeal — from this approach, “because either their palate has changed, or some of the allure turned out to be nostalgia, where they associated sweets with a memory, and now it no longer serves them.”

-Does the idea of quitting sugar give you the cold sweats?
-If you feel anxious about it, says Searor, you might want to work with a therapist at the same time (or even before) you talk to a registered dietitian about learning techniques for how to stop eating sugar.
+Does the idea of quitting added sugar give you the cold sweats?
+If you feel anxious about it, says Searor, you might want to work with a therapist at the same time (or even before) you talk to a registered dietitian about learning techniques for how to stop eating added sugar.

 “There are often underlying experiences that have led us to turn to food for comfort,” she explains, adding that with therapy “you can start to develop healthy relationships in all aspects of your life, including your relationship with food.”